-July 14, 2011 Presidential Disaster Declaration (DR-4004-PR) due to severe storms, flooding, mudslides, and landslides during the period of May 20, 2011, to June 8, 2011.
-The most affected municipalities were Añasco, Caguas, Camuy, Ciales, Hatillo, Las Piedras, Morovis, Orocovis, San Lorenzo, San Sebastián, Utuado, Villalba y Yabucoa.
+July 14, 2011 Presidential Disaster Declaration (DR-4004) due to severe storms, flooding, mudslides, and landslides during the period of May 20, 2011, to June 8, 2011.
+The most affected municipalities were: Añasco, Caguas, Camuy, Ciales, Hatillo, Las Piedras, Morovis, Orocovis, San Lorenzo, San Sebastián, Utuado, and Villalba.
 Seven point five (\$7.5) million was obligated for Public Assistance.
-Hurricane Irene, August 22, 2011 Emergency Declaration (EM-3326-PR) due to severe rain, flooding, and landslides caused by Hurricane Irene during the period of [August] 21 to 24, 2011.
+Hurricane Irene, August 22, 2011 Emergency Declaration (EM-3326) due to severe rain, flooding, and landslides caused by Hurricane Irene during the period of June 21 to 24, 2011.
 The hurricane impacted infrastructure, housing, personal property, and vehicles in twenty-two (22) municipalities: Humacao, Naguabo, Ceiba, Fajardo, Luquillo, Loíza, Carolina, Caguas, Cidra, Cayey, Comerío, Aguas Buenas, Canóvanas, Gurabo, Juncos, Maunabo, San Lorenzo, Yauco, Orocovis, Villalba, Ponce, and Peñuelas.
-Hurricane Irene, August 27, 2011 Presidential Disaster Declaration (DR-4017-PR) due to severe rain, flooding, and landslides caused by Hurricane Irene during the period of [August] 21 to 24, 2011.
-The Disaster Declaration included Individual Assistance for seven (7) municipalities: Caguas, Canóvanas, Carolina, Cayey, Loíza, Luquillo, and San Juan.
-It also had Public Assistance for local government and non-profit organizations in Aguas Buenas, Carolina, Cayey, Ceiba, Comerío, Juncos, Las Marías, Luquillo, Morovis, Naguabo, Orocovis, Utuado, Vega Baja, and Villalba.
+Hurricane Irene, August 27, 2011 Presidential Disaster Declaration (DR-4017) due to severe rain, flooding, and landslides caused by Hurricane Irene during the period of June 21 to 24, 2011.
+The Disaster Declaration included Individual Assistance for seven (7) municipalities: Caguas, Canóvanas, Carolina, Cayey, Loíza, Luquillo and San Juan.
+It also included Public Assistance for local government and non-profit organizations in Aguas Buenas, Carolina, Cayey, Ceiba, Comerío, Juncos, Las Marías, Luquillo, Morovis, Naguabo, Orocovis, Utuado, Vega Baja, and Villalba.
 The total Individual Assistance cost estimate was over \$30 million, and the total Public Assistance cost estimate was nearly \$5 million, primarily for roads and bridges.
-Tropical storm María, September 2011 Presidential Disaster Declaration (DR-4040-PR) due to severe rain, flooding, and landslides caused by Tropical Storm María from September 8 to 14, 2011.
-The Disaster Declaration included Individual Assistance for three (3) municipalities: Yabucoa,

-Juana Díaz, and Naguabo.
+Tropical storm María, September 2011 Presidential Disaster Declaration (DR-4040) due to severe rain, flooding, and landslides caused by Tropical Storm María during the period of September 8 to 14, 2011.
+The Disaster Declaration included Individual Assistance for three (3) municipalities: Yabucoa, Juana Díaz, and Naguabo.
 The total Individual Assistance cost estimate was \$7 million.

-Hurricane Irma, September 2017 Irma was a category 5 hurricane when its eye passed within 30 miles (48 kilometers) of the Puerto Rico Island of Culebra on September 6, 2017, with over 10-15 inches (25 -38 centimeters) of rainfall recorded in 36 hours.
-Also, the hurricane caused storm surge flooding in a few areas on the north coast.
-5 Hurricane María, September 2017 On September 20, Maria made landfall as a Category 4 hurricane.
-Over 38 inches (96 centimeters) of rainfall was recorded in 48 hours, and a storm surge of over 6-10 feet (2 meters) was estimated above ground level to the east of Maria's landfall along the coasts of Humacao, Naguabo, and Ceiba, as well as the north central municipality of Arecibo.
-To the southeast, in Yabucoa, Maunabo, Patillas, and Arroyo, the maximum storm surge inundation was approximately 4-7 feet (1.2-2.1 meters).
+Hurricane Irma, September 2017 Irma was a category 5 hurricane when its eye passed within 30 miles (48 kilometers) of the Puerto Rico Island of Culebra on September 6, 2017, with over 10 - 15 inches (25 -38 centimeters) of rainfall recorded in 36 hours.
+Also, the hurricane caused a storm surge flooding in a few areas on the north coast.
+Hurricane María, September 2017 In September 20, Maria made landfall as a Category 4 hurricane.
+Over 38 inches (96 centimeters) of rainfall was recorded in 48 hours, and storm surge of over 6-10 feet (2 meters) was estimated above ground level to the east of Maria's landfall along the coasts of Humacao, Naguabo, and Ceiba, as well as the north central municipality of Arecibo.
+To the southeast, in Yabucoa, Maunabo, Patillas, and Arroyo, maximum storm surge inundation was approximately 4-7 feet (1.2-2.1 meters).
 Along the remaining southern and northeastern coastline, maximum inundation of 3-5 feet (0.9-1.5 meters) occurred from the municipality of Ponce eastwards.
-The remaining coast generally experienced inundations ranging from 1 to 4 feet (0.3 to 1.2 meters).
-Additionally, the island of Vieques experienced 3-5 feet (0.9-1.5 meters) of maximum storm surge inundation.6
+The remaining from 1 to 4 feet (0.3 to 1.2 meters).
+Additionally, the island of Vieques experienced 3-5 feet (0.9-1.5 meters) of maximum storm surge inundation.
+Frontal boundary, February 2022 The convergent flow at low levels caused the higher moisture band to remain over northeastern Puerto Rico leading to better precipitation efficiency that resulted in prolonged periods of heavy rainfall, especially in the western half of the metropolitan area.
+Accumulations across these areas ranged between 3 to 6 inches of rainfall, with a maximum of 10 inches of rainfall in some areas.
+Several rounds of heavy rainfall over the same areas only aggravated the flood problems the next day.